JetStream Software

 If protecting VMs running in your data center (outside AVS) you will follow these steps to get started:

-Deploy a JetStream management server OVA file and register it with vCenter
+• Deploy a JetStream Management Server using the downloaded OVA file and register it with vCenter.

-Create a DR Virtual Appliance and configure the DR Store
+• Create a DR Virtual Appliance and configure a replication log volume.

 If protecting VMs running in AVS you will follow these steps to get started:

-Create a DR Virtual Appliance and configure the DR Store
+• Create a DR Virtual Appliance and configure a replication log volume.

 Q: How will I be charged?

-A: Charges for JetStream DR for AVS are assessed by the number of VMs being protected per day.
-Your first 30 days of usage will not be charged.
+Charges for JetStream DR for AVS are based on the number of JetStream DR licenses active or VMs being protected per day.

 Q: How will I be billed?